 Elephant Rescue Park is a newly established elephant sanctuary in Chiang Mai which provides a haven for homeless and abused elephants.
-They have three adorable babies, Shabu, Pailin and Nam Choke with plans of expanding the family.
+They have three adorable babies, Shabu, Pailin and Nam Choke with plans to expand the family.
 The elephants have a new life of freedom, hope and love.
-There is no chains, no hooks, no shows and no riding.
-Taken from their mother, and also made to do tricks and work in circuses these baby elephants are now in a safe, loving and secure home.
+There are no chains, no hooks, no shows and no riding.
+Taken from their mother and made to do tricks and work in circuses these baby elephants now have a safe, loving and secure home.
 Elephant Rescue Park is unique because it offers private and small group packages.

 An Elephant Sanctuary and Animal Rescue Centre located in the beautiful valley of Mae Tam outside of Chiang Mai.
 BEES is a retirement home for old and neglected elephants.
 The sanctuary is now home to two old elephants, Mae Kam and Mae Jumpee, ages 53 and 68, and two new additions Kham Mee and her baby Boon.
 Relying on donations, they need all the help they can get to bring more elephants to this haven.
 Experience personal and authentic encounters during a few day’s stay.
 Accommodation is in traditional Thai style and volunteer programs are available.